ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ### Test the Load Balancer behavior

-The Load Balancer is configured to check the health of the servers and to redirect users only to healthy servers.
+The load balancer is configured to check the health of the servers and to redirect users only to healthy servers.
 To understand how the Load Balancer is working, you can

 1. Watch the nginx logs on both *app1* and *app2* with:
    ```sh